Written by Shannon,

-When you begin to lose interest in everything around you, including your hobbies, passions, or other things you used to love, it can be disheartening and upsetting.
+When you begin to lose interest in everything — your hobbies, passions, and entertainment sources — it becomes difficult to function.

-Anhedonia and loss of interest is thought to be caused by low serotonin levels.
-If you find that you’re just not able to enjoy the things around you anymore, you are not alone.
+Anhedonia and loss of interest are thought to be caused by low serotonin levels.
+If you find that you’re just not able to enjoy life anymore, you are not alone.

-This is your guide to anhedonia, and what to do if you find yourself losing interest in everything.
+In this guide to anhedonia, you’ll learn coping skills for those times when you find you’re losing interest in everything.
 Let’s get into it.

 Symptoms of Major Depressive Disorder

-First of all, it is important to talk about the fact that loss of interest in things you once enjoyed is a main symptom of depression.
-About 7% of all adults in the United States have had at least one major depressive episode, so you are far from alone in experiencing this.
-So, if you do not yet have a diagnosis, and you are experiencing other common symptoms of depression as well, it is very possible that this may be the cause of your discomfort.
+Loss of interest in things you once enjoyed is often a main symptom of depression.
+About 6% of adults in the United States have had at least one major depressive episode, so you are far from alone in experiencing this.
+So, if you don’t yet have a diagnosis, but are also experiencing other common symptoms of depression, it may explain why you’re losing interest in everything or everyone.

-Some other very common symptoms of depression that you may want to keep an eye out for:
+Some other very common symptoms of depression to keep an eye out for include:

 - Outbursts of anger, irritability, or frustration